sindresorhus/exit-hook/readme.md

 Type: `function(): void`

-Describes a callback to run on `process.exit`.
+The callback function to execute when the process exits.

 ### asyncExitHook(onExit, minimumWait)